ThalesMMS/OsiriX-Backup-Plugin/README.md

 # OsiriX Backup Plugin

-An advanced backup plugin for OsiriX that automates sending DICOM studies to remote PACS or storage destinations with integrity checks, adaptive networking, and scheduling intelligence.
+An advanced backup plugin for OsiriX that automates sending DICOM studies to remote PACS or storage destinations with integrity checks, adaptive networking, and scheduling heuristics.
 The project combines a mature Objective-C core with Swift-based UI elements to deliver both rich functionality and an accessible configuration experience.

 ## Highlights
-- Multi-strategy backups: full, incremental, differential, and AI-assisted smart runs
+- Multi-strategy backups: full, incremental, differential, and smart prioritisation helpers
 - Intelligent queueing with priority, retry, and monitoring capabilities
 - SHA-256 integrity manifests and duplicate avoidance safeguards
 - Adaptive compression, bandwidth tuning, and deduplication engines